Song of the West

-Song of the West is a 1930 American Pre-Code musical western film produced by Warner Bros., and photographed entirely in Technicolor.
+Song of the West is a 1930 American Pre-Code musical Western film directed by Ray Enright and produced by Warner Bros., and photographed entirely in Technicolor.
 It was based on the 1928 Broadway musical Rainbow by Vincent Youmans (music), Oscar Hammerstein II (lyrics) and Laurence Stallings (book).
-It starred John Boles, Joe E. Brown and Vivienne Segal, and was the first all-color all-talking feature to be filmed entirely outdoors.
+It starred John Boles, Joe E. Brown, and Vivienne Segal, and was the first all-color all-talking feature to be filmed entirely outdoors.

 Plot

-The story takes place in 1849.
-Captain Stanton (John Boles) has been cited for a court martial because of a misunderstanding over a woman with Major Davolo.
+In 1849, Captain Stanton has been cited for a court martial because of a misunderstanding over a woman with Major Davolo.
 As a scout, he is sent to escort a wagon train which is under military escort.
 It turns out that this escort is his own former regiment.
 When he meets Davolo, there is another fight between Stanton and Davolo in which Davolo is killed.

 The colonel has Stanton put in the guard house on a murder charge.
-He escapes disguised as a parson and continues along with the wagon train in order to be near Virginia, the daughter of his former commander, played by Vivienne Segal.
+He escapes disguised as a parson and continues along with the wagon train in order to be near Virginia, the daughter of his former commander.
 They fall in love and when Stanton decides to leave the wagon train, Virginia follows him.

 Stanton marries Virginia and opens a gambling hall.
 When the regiment eventually turns up at the gambling hall, Virginia makes merry with her former friends.
 Stanton, in a fit of jealousy, leaves the establishment with another woman and tries his luck in California, searching for gold.
 He has poor luck and becomes a derelict.
 Eventually he meets his wife in San Francisco, resulting in a happy reconciliation.
 Some soldiers find him and give him a choice between being deported or re-enlisting in the army.
 He re-enlists.
 Joe E. Brown, in the part of Hasty, his doomed sidekick, provided the comedy for the film.